 Twelve different workshops were conducted in different locations of Venezuela and can be considered one of the most important activities performed during the project period.
-Since VGT was unknown by most technicians and researchers as well as potential users, it was thought that an starting an important strategy would be to organize workshops to present and discuss the advantages of using vetiver for erosion control and environmental protection, and to give the basic training on this technology.
-The workshops were designed to last four hours and included: an introduction on land degradation and soil and water conservation, description of vetiver general characteristics and particular features that encourage its use for erosion control and environmental protection, main propagation and establishment techniques, hedgerow field layout design, maintenance, bioengineering and alternative applications and uses.
+Since VGT was unknown by most technicians and researchers, as well as potential users, it was thought that an starting an important strategy would be to organize workshops to present and discuss the advantages of using vetiver for erosion control and environmental protection, and to give the basic training on this technology.
+The workshops were designed to last 4 hours and included: an introduction on land degradation and soil and water conservation, description of vetiver general characteristics and particular features that encourage its use for erosion control and environmental protection, main propagation and establishment techniques, hedgerow field layout design, maintenance, bioengineering and alternative applications and uses.
 The use of slides, videos and a transparencies kit specially developed for the workshops were valuable aids to reach the audience.
 Vetiver plants and documents were distributed among participants to ensure their ability to start, or continue their own projects or applications of VGT.
 The audience of the workshops was mainly composed of technicians and professionals working in agriculture and environment issues.
+Extension agents, farmers, students, entrepreneurs and general public were welcomed to participate.
+A total of 341 participants attended the workshops and acquire basic knowledge to apply and use vetiver for different purposes in a very intensive and participatory way.
+A summary of the workshops characteristics is presented in table 1.
+Also, the spatial distribution of locations where workshops were held within the country are showed in figure 1.